a5221985/tutorials/programming/on_pair_programming_Martin_Fowler.md

 5. If no anchor:
 	1. risk that knowledge about problem and solution space may get lost
 6. Junior developers:
-	1. Can stay a bit longer (sufficient time to immerse themselves in a topic)
+	1. Can stay a bit longer (sufficient time to immerse themselves in a topic - gives more knowledge and time to settle)

 ### Plan the Day ###
 ### Physical Setup ###